munificent/craftinginterpreters/book/classes-and-instances.md

 Being able to freely add fields to an object at runtime is a big practical difference between most dynamic and static languages.
 Statically-typed languages usually require fields to be explicitly declared.
 This way, the compiler knows exactly what fields each instance has.
-It can use that to determine the exact amount of memory needed for each instance and the offsets in that memory where each field can be found.
+It can use that to determine the precise amount of memory needed for each instance and the offsets in that memory where each field can be found.